mikedavissoftware/mikedavissoftware/README.md

-### Hi there 👋
+### Hi there! 👋

-## My name is Mike Davis

-I am a Junior Full-Stack Web Developer, with ample experience in HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails.
-I have a Software Engineering Certificate from Flatiron School.
+### My name is Mike Davis, and I am a Junior Full-Stack Web Developer, with ample experience in HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails.
+I recently graduated from Flatiron School's Software Engineering program, and I've been keeping myself occupied by acquiring freelance projects and exploring new technologies with each project!
+For a full list of my work, please visit [my portfolio site](https://mikedavissoftware.com/ "mikedavissoftware.com").

 <!--
 **mikedavissoftware/mikedavissoftware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.